“As a man himself sows, so he himself reaps; no man inherits the good or evil act of another man. The fruit is of the same quality as the action.”

 Everybody wants to heal.
 And these days we all want it fast.
 If not instantly.

-Out of our accumulated past karma, known as Sanchit Karma, we choose the Prarabdha Karma, the portion of our total karma, we want to work through in our current incarnation, through life lessons and sufferings.
-Based on that we choose our horoscope, not just our life script, but also our key players.
-Thus, our difficult, essential life lessons and suffering make the framework of our life’s journey and tell us about our life lessons.
+From our accumulated past karma, called Sanchit Karma, we select our Prarabdha Karma—the portion of our total karma we choose to work through in this lifetime, through specific lessons and experiences of suffering.
+Based on this, we choose not only our life script but also our horoscope and the key people who will play important roles in our journey.
+Our difficult yet necessary lessons and sufferings create the very framework of our life’s path and reveal what we have come here to learn.

-In short, some Karma known as Drida or Kathor Karma (lit.
-Hard Karma), we have to endure through patience, humility and yes, if possible with grace.
-Our kathor karmas are supposed to give us compassion for fellow beings.
+In essence, some karma, known as Drida or Kathor Karma (literally “hard karma”), must be borne.
+We are called to endure it with patience, humility, and, if possible, grace.
+These kathor karmas are meant to deepen our compassion for other beings.

-When it is your time to heal you will find the right doctor, right medicine and therapy and it will all work.
-Otherwise you will be hopping from one healer, doctor or therapist to another.
-In vain.
-Even the best doctor may give you wrong diagnosis or treatment.
+When it is your time to heal, you will find the right doctor, the right medicine, and the right therapy, and it will all work.
+Otherwise, you may find yourself hopping from one healer, doctor, or therapist to another—in vain.
+Even the best doctor may give you the wrong diagnosis or treatment.

-A healer on the other hand has an holistic outlook to begin with, he knows healing the spirit is far more important and lasting than mere mortal being.
-Healing is a Journey.
-Be willing to take one, if you really want to heal.
+A healer, on the other hand, has a holistic outlook from the beginning.
+He knows healing the spirit is far more important and lasting than merely tending to the body.
+Healing is a journey.
+Be willing to embark on it if you truly want to heal.

-These days, we feel law of karma would effect everyone else but us.
+These days, we feel the law of karma would affect everyone else but us.
 And that we are definitely saintly, with no bad karma in our past records.

-Get real.
-Know your karma is playing out in front of you, accept it and heal it.
-Become in charge of your healing.
-Gradually as past lives delay more are revealed to be healed.
-Proactively improve your karma.
-Thoughts, words and actions.
-Do sewa or selfless service if possible.
-That would help you heal faster, rather than running from one healer and doctor to another.
-Most of all, listen to your inner wisdom.
+Offer sewa, or selfless service, if you can.
+It can help you heal faster, instead of constantly moving from one healer or doctor to another.
+Above all, listen to your inner wisdom.
 It will guide you on your healing journey.
-Only the humble heal, and innocent develop faith.
+Only the humble truly heal, and the innocent naturally develop faith.

-But the beauty of the law of karma is that there is redemption possible for all.
-As Brihadaranyaka Upanishad, one of our oldest extant Dharmic scriptures says: “Truly, one becomes good through good deeds, and evil through evil deeds.”
-(Verse: 3.2.13) By choosing better, create better Agami Karma or future Karma.
+The beauty of the law of karma is that redemption is possible for everyone.
+As the Brihadaranyaka Upanishad, one of our oldest Dharmic scriptures, says: “Truly, one becomes good through good deeds, and evil through evil deeds.”
+(3.2.13) By choosing better, you create better Agami Karma—your future karma.

-The rest just wait.
-As Universe waits for them to move towards their light, to develop humility and good karma.
+Some simply wait, as the Universe patiently waits for them to move toward their inner light, to cultivate humility, and to generate good karma.

-We are here to heal our spirit.
-While we merely focus on healing the physical body and sometimes the emotional or mental body.
-If you work upon healing your spirit, you win no matter what.
-And what better way to heal the spirit than to pray.
+We are here to heal our spirit, yet we mostly focus on healing the physical body, and sometimes the emotional or mental body.
+When you work on healing your spirit, you win no matter what.
+And what better way to heal the spirit than through prayer?

 Tonight, don’t forget to pray.

-After all, miracles are purview of God, and a heartfelt prayer gives us access to Gods benevolence.
+Miracles are the purview of God, and heartfelt prayer opens us to God’s benevolence.

 It is God who heals.
-The rest of us only facilitate healing.
-Knowing this won’t you pray tonight?
-“Heal me, God, heal me; make me whole again…” When a vase gets broken into a thousand pieces, you might try to join them back piece by piece.
-Or take it to the Creator and ask Him to renew it, as only He can.
+The rest of us only facilitate the process.
+Knowing this, won’t you pray tonight?
+“Heal me, God, heal me; make me whole again…” When a vase is shattered into a thousand pieces, you might try to glue it back together piece by piece—or you can take it to the Creator and ask Him to renew it, as only He can.

 Amazing grace.